 In these uncertain times, it seems appropriate to separate this new phase of Max’s Art.
 We were on vacation in Baja California Sur, Mexico when COVID-19 spiked.
 I had brought Max to Laguna San Ignacio to see the Grey Whales for his 19th birthday.
-It was too dangerous to bring him home.
 We sheltered in place in La Paz, BCS for two months.